WinWisely268/go-grpc-victoriametrics/README.md

 ### VictoriaMetrics adapter for golang grpc server

-Some parts of the code are directly copied from go-grpc-prometheus, acknowledgement to Michal Witkowsi and the contributors.
+Most parts of the code are directly copied from go-grpc-prometheus, acknowledgement to Michal Witkowsi and the contributors.

+It's a server only metrics for now.